ASCE 7-22 Wind: Chapter 27 Directional MWFRS for Building Over 60 ft Mean Roof Height

 5. Step 5: Velocity pressure at mean roof height

 Design consideration: Chapter 27 uses q_z at each height z from ground to mean roof height for windward walls and positive internal pressure where applicable; q_h at mean roof height is used for roof and leeward surfaces per Section 27.3.1.
+Step 4 blue summary lists h, Kh, and Kz at each listed z for tall buildings.
 Review the Step 5 table for q_z at each elevation before interpreting Step 7 pressures.

 6. Step 6: External pressure coefficients